erick4556/metadata-extraction-slr/README.md

 ### `Data Extraction/`

-This folder includes data extraction tables designed to support analysis of our research questions (RQs):
+This folder includes data extraction tables designed to support analysis of our research questions (RQs).
+The folder contains the following Excel files:

+* `RQ_Analysis_Strategy.xlsx` - Analysis strategy organized by research questions
+* `Comparison_Framework.xlsx` - Complete comparison framework with all annotated dimensions for the 68 included studies

 * **Full Data Extraction**
   Dataset including article metadata such as title, authors, year, source database, DOI, and peer-reviewed status.